top of page

 WHY I WRITE, AND FOR WHOM

-Language is my playground.
-Considering, selecting, combining.
+Language is a playground.
+Considering, combining.

 It is other things, too: challenging, frustrating, confronting.